 Similar to your regular 9-5 job, you're required to pay tax on your annual income.
 You have to pay this amount to your local government, and it has to be paid annually.

-Dropshipping store owners are also needed to collect and remit the sales tax to their local governments.
-However, if you have an out-of-state supplier with no nexus in the particular state, you're not liable to pay sales tax or VAT on your purchases.
+Dropshipping store owners must also collect and remit the sales tax to their local governments.
+However, if you have an out-of-state supplier with no nexus in the particular state, you cannot pay sales tax or VAT on your purchases.